 A student’s Stream within Google Classroom looks very similar to the teacher’s view, but students have fewer options and ways to edit the posts that they see.

 Each Learning.com assignment in a student’s Stream has two main areas of interest.
 Clicking on the rectangle with the thumbnail launches the Lesson for the student to complete.
-Clicking on the ‘Open’ button or the assignment’s title takes the student to a page where they can attach work to the assignment, submit or resubmit the assignment for grading (even if they haven’t finished it completely), and see the score they received (if they’ve already finished or submitted the assignment).
+Once the student has completed the assignment, clicking ‘Mark as Done’ will ensure that the grade is sent to the teacher.
+Clicking on the assignment’s title takes the student to a page where they can attach work to the assignment, submit or resubmit the assignment for grading (even if they haven’t finished it completely), and see the score they received (if they’ve already finished or submitted the assignment).

 ***Note, Lessons will be graded automatically when a student finishes them, but they will not appear in a teacher’s ‘Done’ column until the student selects ‘Mark as Done.’